Free Mortgage Assessment. Contact Today!!!

 How to apply?

 Once you’ve contacted a participating lender, you need to submit the required documentation that proves you are a single parent, your financial assessment, proof of your identity, proof of property contract and building contract and all other important details.
 Once preliminary approval is confirmed, your lender may reserve a guaranteed place for you so that you can search and sign a contract.
-You need to sign the contract for your home within the time limits and satisfy the loan lenders’ conditions, and come to a mutual settlement.
+You need to sign the contract for your home within the time limits, satisfy the loan lenders’ conditions, and come to a mutual settlement.

 You might be interested in: Refinancing a home loan with bad credit.